How to Copy an Array by Value in JavaScript?

 Conclusion

-Creating an independent copy of an array in JavaScript is important because it helps you to work separately on two independent arrays containing the same value. you have spread operator {…}, Array.from(), slice() and map() methods used to create shallow copies and also you have JSON.stringify() and JSON.parse() for creating deep copies.
+Creating an independent or deep copy of an array by value in JavaScript is important because it helps you to work separately on two independent arrays containing the same value.
+You have spread operator {…}, Array.from(), slice(), and map() methods used to shallow copy an array in JavaScript, and also you have JSON.stringify() and JSON.parse() for creating deep copies.
 Choosing the right method based on your needs helps you to create copies efficiently.

 How to Copy an Array by Value in JavaScript – FAQs

 Q1.
-How do you copy an array value?
+How to deep copy an array in JavaScript?

 Q4.
 How to declare an array in JavaScript?